Mott insulators with boundary zeros

-In this expression for the self-energy, it is important to note the $+$ sign in front of $\widetilde{H_0}({\bf k})$, which is opposite to that in the denominator of Green's functions.
-Eq.~\ref{eq:Sigma} holds for single- as well as multi-orbital Hamiltonians and correctly predicts that on-site and ${\bf k}$-dependent terms are differently affected by the renormalization (see Supplementary Information).
-The same form of the self-energy is obtained in ``failed'' (quantum disordered) superconductors or spin density-wave systems, in which fermions couple to a strongly fluctuating boson which prevents long-range ordering.
-In the latter case, for instance, the $+$ sign is a consequence of $H_0({\bf k}+{\bf Q})=-H_0({\bf k})$ appearing in the denominator \cite{altshuler_luttinger_1998}.
-This observation suggests an intimate connection between Eq.~\ref{eq:Sigma} and paradigmatic quantum spin liquids, such as the resonating valence bond theory \cite{Anderson1987} (a failed superconductor), and recent theories proposing topological order for the pseudogap phase \cite{ScheurerSachdev2018} by means of failed antiferromagnetism.
+In this respect, it is interesting to mention also the so-called ``failed'' (quantum disordered) superconductors or spin density-wave systems, in which fermions couple to a strongly fluctuating boson which prevents long-range ordering.
+In the latter case, the $+$ sign is a consequence of $H_0({\bf k}+{\bf Q})=-H_0({\bf k})$ appearing in the denominator \cite{altshuler_luttinger_1998}.
+This observation suggests an intimate connection between Eq.~\ref{eq:Sigma} and paradigmatic quantum spin liquids, such as the resonating valence bond theory \cite{anderson_resonating_1987} (a failed superconductor), and recent theories proposing topological order for the pseudogap phase \cite{scheurer_topological_2018} by means of failed antiferromagnetism.
 In the present work we explore the surprising implications of Eq.~\ref{eq:Sigma} for the topology of strongly correlated electronic systems.
-The link between Green's function zeros and interacting topology has been pioneered by Gurarie \cite{gurarie_single-particle_2011} and their role has been considered for the topological classification of various systems \cite{manmana_topological_2012,wang_simplified_2012,muechler_molecules_2020} A simple connection between the topological properties of the zeros and the microscopic non-interacting Hamiltonian is however lacking.
-In Fig.~\ref{fig:sketch} we illustrate two prototypical cases predicted by Eq.~\ref{eq:Sigma}: panels (a)-(b) show a symmetry-protected semimetal with bulk bands that meet at some momentum.
-If the bandwidth is finite, such system in three dimensions turns into a MI at a critical interaction strength \cite{wagner_resistivity_2021}.
-As long as the interaction does not break any symmetry that protects the cones of the non-interacting dispersion, Eq.~\ref{eq:Sigma} dictates that the zeros of $G$ will display a crossing: Analogously to the non-interacting case, a gap in the zeros can only be opened when two ``zero-nodes'' meet in momentum space, due to the renormalization of the parameters.
-This finding offers a particularly transparent explanation of the Mott transition in a Dirac or Weyl semimetal \cite{braguta_monte_2016,wagner_resistivity_2021}: even if a gap between poles of $G$ opens, the protected linear crossing is in fact not lifted: it just occurs between spectroscopically invisible zeros.
+The link between Green's function zeros and interacting topology has been pioneered by Gurarie \cite{gurarie_single-particle_2011} and Volovik \cite{unruh_quantum_2007,volovik_topology_2012} and their role has been considered for the topological classification of various systems \cite{manmana_topological_2012,wang_simplified_2012,slager_impurity-bound_2015,muechler_topological_2020}.
+A simple connection between the topological properties of the zeros and the microscopic non-interacting Hamiltonian is however lacking.